 So, back to my cabinet.

 Here is context for the space.
-This table view (photo by Michael J. Lee Photography) was taken when standing next to the left of hearth/armoire.
+This table view below (photo by Michael J. Lee Photography) was taken when standing next to the left of hearth/armoire.
 I was standing behind the table when I took the photo the armoire – it’s very close quarters.
 Oh, and the armoire now houses my china, silver and other similar items.

 The photo below, also shot by Michael, shows my little painted green desk (refinished by my Dad when I was in elementary school for my bedroom) is directly to the right of the armoire (you can see it in far right side of the armoire photo nearly hidden behind the pile of books).